 V: There is a face beneath this mask, but it's not me.
 I am no more that face then I am the muscles beneath it, or the bones beneath that.

-The question is begged of Bruce Banner in a deleted scene from Avengers: "Are you a big guy that gets all little, or a little guy who sometimes blows up big?"
+- The question is begged of Bruce Banner in a deleted scene from The Avengers: "Are you a big guy that gets all little, or a little guy who sometimes blows up big?"
 Banner himself is unsure of the answer.

-In Robert Heinlein'sDouble Star, an actor on the rocks is hired by a kidnapped politician's (whom said actor does not particularly agree with) aides to impersonate him until he can be rescued, more and more becoming the politician as time goes on.
-Just after the politician is rescued, he dies from the after effects of his kidnapping, prompting a Downer Ending where the actor must sacrifice his own life to uphold the ideals he has now come to support.
+- In Robert Heinlein's Double Star, an actor on the rocks is hired by a kidnapped politician's (whom said actor does not particularly agree with) aides to impersonate him until he can be rescued, more and more becoming the politician as time goes on.
+In an attempt to destroy the politician even after his escape, the villains trigger a political crisis which the politician is too ill to handle.
+The actor continues to fulfill the role, winning the election, but the politician dies from the after effects of his kidnapping.
+This prompts a Downer Ending where the actor must sacrifice his own life to uphold the ideals he has now come to support.

-Wraith Squadron'sLara Notsil again.
+- From the X-Wing Series, there is Wraith Squadron's Lara Notsil again.
 In this case, rather than being a result of past trauma or a secret superhero identity, her problem stems from a very real conflict between who she wants to be be, and who her Imperial intelligence instructors have trained her to be.
 The rigorous, cruel methods used by her teachers, the constant assertions to assume her roles flawlessly because nothing else was of consequence, and the dictum to abandon everything, including emotional attachments, that would interfere with her fulfilling her mission is enough to mentally unbalance her for a time.
 Not only does there come a point when she is (briefly) no longer certain who she is, Lara or Gara Petothel, but she even finds herself missing Kirney Slane, a practice identity from her early days at the Academy, because Kirney's life was so much simpler and more carefree.
 This same identity is later adopted by her when her identity is exposed and she must take refuge with Zsinj, because she views Lara as having "died".